-Some of the markers have just the name and (often very young) age of the fallen while others contain personal messages, such as, "Resting far away but deep in our hearts at home.
+Some of the gravestones are marked only with the name and (often very young) age of the fallen, while others contain personal messages from family members.
+One of them reads: "Resting far away but deep in our hearts at home.
 His loving wife, Mum and Dad."

 How to get there